The Superior Spider-Man: Publication history

-Marvel Comics first teased the announcement of The Superior Spider-Man in September 2012 by releasing an image of the word Superior without the creative team.
+Marvel Comics first teased The Superior Spider-Man in September 2012 by releasing an image of the word Superior without the creative team.
 A short time before the NYCC 2012 Marvel released a new Superior teaser, this time with the creative team of Dan Slott, Ryan Stegman, Humberto Ramos and Giuseppe Camuncoli.
-A week later a new Spider-Man centric title was announced called The Superior Spider-Man.
-In 2018, it was announced that Otto would return in December 2018 in his Superior Spider-Man avatar once again in a series written by Christos Gage and illustrated by Mike Hawthorne.
+A week later a new Spider-Man centric title was revealed to be The Superior Spider-Man.
+In December 2018, Otto, in his Superior Spider-Man avatar, returned once again in a series written by Christos Gage and illustrated by Mike Hawthorne.
+In June 2023, it was announced that a new volume of The Superior Spider-Man would launch later in 2023, which also the 10-year anniversary of the original storyline, and that Dan Slott would return to write the book.
+In July 2023, it was announced that a one-shot, called Superior Spider-Man Returns, would launch in October that same year, with Slott writing, and Stegman, Ramos, Camuncoli, and Mark Bagley on art, which would lead into a new ongoing launching in November that same year by Slott and Bagley.
+It was also revealed at San Diego Comic-Con that the series would replace the Spider-Man (2022–23) series by Slott and Bagley, along with a spin-off/sequel series, Spider-Man: Octo-Girl, by Hideyuki Furuhashi and Betten Court.
+The third volume would conclude with issue 8 in June 2024.